Oval Field Beach

 Stunning sunrises and sunsets can be captured over Selsey Bill.

-Dogs are welcome on this beach as long as they leave nothing behind except for thier paw prints in the sand.
+Dogs are welcome on this beach as long as they leave nothing behind except for their paw prints in the sand.